insolar/insolar/network/hostnetwork/README.md

 for real world application by enterprises.

 #### Key features of our blockchain network layer:
- - **Support of heterogeneous network topology** with different types of nodes being able to communicate with each other.
+ - **Support of heterogeneous network topology** with different types of hosts being able to communicate with each other.
-   In classic peer-to-peer networks, any node can communicate directly with any other node on the network.
+   In classic peer-to-peer networks, any host can communicate directly with any other host on the network.
    In a real enterprise environment, this condition is often unacceptable for a variety of reasons including security.
- - **Network routing with a node or node group becoming relays** for others nodes.
+ - **Network routing with a host or host group becoming relays** for others hosts.
    The network can continue to function despite various network restrictions such as firewalls, NATs, etc.
- - **Ability to limit number of gateways to corporate node group via relays** to keep the node group secure while being able to interact with the rest of the network through relays.
+ - **Ability to limit number of gateways to corporate host group via relays** to keep the host group secure while being able to interact with the rest of the network through relays.
 This feature mitigates the risk of DDoS attacks.